History of the Basques: Late 19th century

 The French railway arrived at Hendaye (Hendaia) in 1864, so connecting Madrid and Paris.
 The railway provision for the Basque coast entailed not only a more fluent freight shipping, but a quicker expansion of the seaside spa model of Biarritz to San Sebastián, providing a steady flow of tourists, elitist first and middle class later—especially from Madrid.

 San Sebastián became the summer capital of Spain.

 The monarch, especially Maria Christina of Austria, vacationed there and was followed by the court.

 As a result of this, the game of Basque pelota and its associated betting become en vogue among the high class and several pelota court were opened in Madrid.

 At the same time, a regular immigration of administration and customs officials from the French and Spanish heartlands ensued, ignorant of local culture and often reluctant, even hostile to Basque language.
-However, meanwhile, prominent figures concerned with the decay of Basque culture started to promote initiatives aimed at enhancing its status and development, e.g. the renowned Antoine d'Abbadie, a major driving force behind the Lore Jokoak literary and cultural festivals, with the liberal Donostia also becoming a vibrant hotspot for Basque culture, featuring figures such as Serafin Baroja, poet-troubadour Bilintx, or play-writer Ramon Maria Labaien.
+However, meanwhile, prominent figures concerned with the decay of Basque culture started to promote initiatives aimed at enhancing its status and development, e.g. the renowned Antoine d'Abbadie, a major driving force behind the Lore Jokoak literary and cultural festivals, with the liberal San Sebastián also becoming a vibrant hotspot for Basque culture, featuring figures such as Serafin Baroja, poet-troubadour Bilintx, or play-writer Ramon Maria Labaien.

 In this period, Biscay reached one of the highest mortality rates in Europe.
-While the new proletariat's wretched working and living conditions were providing a natural breeding ground for the new socialist and anarchist ideologies and political movements characteristic of the late 19th century, the end of the 19th century also saw the birth of the above Basque nationalism.
-The Spanish government's failure to comply with the provisions established at the end of the Third Carlist War (1876) and before (the 1841 Compromise Act in Navarre) raised a public outcry, crystallizing in the Gamazada popular uprising in Navarre (1893–1894) that provided a springboard for the incipient Basque nationalism—Basque Nationalist Party founded in 1895.
+While the poor working and living conditions of the nascent proletarian class provided a breeding ground for the new socialist and anarchist political movements characteristic of the late 19th century, the end of the 19th century also saw the birth of the above Basque nationalism.
+The Spanish government's failure to comply with the provisions established at the end of the Third Carlist War (1876) caused public outcry, crystallizing in the Gamazada popular uprising in Navarre (1893–1894) which provided a springboard for the incipient Basque nationalism.
+The Basque Nationalist Party was founded in 1895.

 The PNV, pursuing the goal of independence or self-government for a Basque state (Euzkadi), represented an ideology which combined Christian-Democratic ideas with abhorrence towards Spanish immigrants whom they perceived as a threat to the ethnic, cultural and linguistic integrity of the Basque race while also serving as a channel for the importation of new-fangled, leftist (and "un-Basque") ideas.